DFE-Digital/login.dfe.infrastructure/README.md

 ## Prerequisite
 ---
-For the time this document has been created 2 prerequisites are needed before the pipeline will run

-1. Azure Active Directory needs 3 App registrations that will be created by the CIP team
+1. Azure Active Directory needs 3 App registrations that created by the DevOps team.
+(This Prerequisite is all ready set.
+This may needed when moving tenants )
-   1. Service connections for the pipeline to be able to deploy in all environments
+   1. Service connections for the pipeline to be able to deploy in all environments.
+May need approvole from CIP team
-   2. Azure Active Directory Admin for the use of connection in the SQL server
+   2. Azure Active Directory Admin for the use of connection in the SQL server.
+May need approvole from CIP team
-   3. Microsoft Azure App Service that will give access to the app services to access the key vaults
+   3. Microsoft Azure App Service that will give access to the app services to access the key vaults.
+May need approvole from CIP team
-2. Azure Active Directory needs 2 App registrations that created manualy by devops team.
+2. Azure Active Directory needs 2 App registrations that created by devops team.(This Prerequisite is all ready set.
+But for new environments they will needed)
-   1. The will be the authetication for the app services with name `S141EnvId-app` how to created [here]()
+   1. The will be the authetication for the app services with name `S141EnvId-app` how to created [here](https://github.com/DFE-Digital/login.dfe.devops/blob/feature/DSI-5680/Docs/AppRegistrations.md)
-   2. The will be the authetication for the client services with name `S141EnvId-client` how to created [here]()
+   2. The will be the authetication for the client services with name `S141EnvId-client` how to created [here](https://github.com/DFE-Digital/login.dfe.devops/blob/feature/DSI-5680/Docs/AppRegistrations.md)
    3. Add `S141EnvId-app` objectid in the keyvault with name `aadshdappid`
    4. Add `S141EnvId-client` objectid in the keyvault with name `aadshdclientid` & secret with name `aadshdclientsecret`
-3. Personal access token from GitHub to access the private repo for the deployment
+3. Personal access token from GitHub to access the private repo for the deployment.
+How to created [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 4. Comment out the scan tool stage of the pipeline for the first time you deploy an empty subscription
 5. Check the code to see if any inner dependency exists as maybe added later
 6. Create 6 Variable groups